cleanapi/api-client/README.md

 ### Wrap instance methods

 #### #listPersonalized([search])
-Returns a list of all personalized Wraps for a Wrap.
+Returns a list of all personalized Wrap resources for a Wrap.
 An optional `search` argument can include filter parameters.

 ```javascript
 var wrapId = 'ed687f34-a60b-44e5-ae41-73812fb71ca9';